-WiFi AI consists of a set of mechanisms that automatically configure your WiFi settings in an optimal way.
-Among others, it automatically manage your wireless mesh, enabling or disabling it on your WiFi Access Points as needed.
+The WiFi AI consists of a set of mechanisms that automatically configure your WiFi settings in an optimal way.
+Among others, it automatically manages your wireless mesh, enabling or disabling it on your WiFi Access Points as needed.
 Its auto-channel selection logic also allows your mesh to always work on the best channels available, minimizing signal interference in your target location.

 Our console offers you unmatched visibility over your mesh networks topology, ensuring you can easily have the mesh full control at your fingertips.